Barinas (state): Barinas State

 During the Federal War (1859–1863), General Ezequiel Zamora maintained federalist control of all the Western Plains from Barinas, and consolidated it with the Battle of Santa Inés on December 10, 1859; after this victory, Zamora left the proclaimed state to besiege San Carlos, at which he was killed.
-In honor of him, Barinas was renamed "Zamora" in 1862, recovering its original name in 1936.
+In 1862, Barinas was renamed "Zamora" in his honor, despite recovering its original name in 1936.
 As for all the other provinces, Barinas became a de jure state since the proclamation of the United States of Venezuela, with the Constitution of 1864, thus repealing the ephemeral merger it had with Apure during the last year of the war.

 On April 30, 1879, in accordance with the Guzmancism's plan for the reduction of states, it was proposed the conformation of the South State of the West from the territories of the states of Barinas, Carabobo, Portuguesa and Cojedes and the Department of Nirgua of the State of Yaracuy, denominated as "sections"; however, after the protest of Barinitas for the distance of Valencia as capital, such union was given excluding Carabobo and Nirgua.
 Barinas proposed to include Apure as part of the State.

-Despite the fact that the South West later acquired the name "Zamora", the centre of power was not in Barinas, but in Ospino, provisionally, and then in Guanare.
+Despite the fact that the South West later acquired the name "Zamora", the center of power was not in Barinas, but in Ospino, provisionally, and then in Guanare.
 At the end of the 1880s and in view of the secessionist movement of Cojedes, the idea of the disintegration of the South West in Barinas was promoted.
 This led to the separation of the sections of Zamora on April 22, 1899, by Ignacio Andrade's government.
 However, the previous degree of autonomy was not granted.

 In 1989, the states were granted greater political autonomy with the country's first regional elections.